inno-devops-labs/F24-intro-labs/Lab_6/submission6.md

 root     pts/7    -                23:36    1:15m  0.03s  0.02s -bash
 ```

 The system was up for 2 hours and 54 minutes with a low load average.
 It means that system is under minimal load.
-It's true because I didn't run any hard programs here.
+It's true because I didn't run any cpu or ram consuming programs here.

 # Task 2: Networking Analysis